 Variable rate shock spring.

-Full pro level fork re-design with Gobblers & springs.
+Full pro level fork re-design with sprung mid valve, Gobblers & springs.

 $1500 to $2000

 Depending on condition, wear parts needed, and owner choices.